 - In the event of a health or safety concern.

-- In order to ensure the security, confidentiality, integrity, and availability of data stored or transmitted by WCM information technology resources.
+- In order to ensure the security, confidentiality, integrity, and availability of data stored or transmitted by Weill Cornell Medicine information technology resources.

 - In cases where more stringent controls, such as state regulations for psychiatric data, maintain a higher standard for authorized access, review, or release of data, the more stringent control will always take precedent.

-- As requested by the University Audit Office in conducting investigations.
+- As requested by the Office of General Counsel or University Audit Office in conducting investigations.

-Whenever access, review, or release of WCM data is necessary, care will be taken to treat the event with sensitivity and respect.
+Whenever access, review, or release of Weill Cornell Medicine data is necessary, care will be taken to treat the event with sensitivity and respect where possible.